nock/nock/RFC-lifecycle.md

        harmonizes with `nock.activate()`: they are inverses of each other.
     2. Emit a deprecation warning for `nock.restore()`.
 3.  **Assert that all mocks have been satisfied**
-    1. Add `nock.assertAll()` which does the equivalent of `scopes.forEach(scope => scope.done())`.
+    1. Add `nock.assertAllMocksUsed()` which does the equivalent of `scopes.forEach(scope => scope.done())`.
 This is suitable to call from the test itself, though some developers may prefer to call it from an `afterEach()` hook to avoid boilerplate.
 Accordingly when no mocks have been set up, it should do the natural thing: no-op.
-    2. Rename `scope.done()` to `scope.assert()`.
-This is a better nam because it makes it clear it makes an assertion, and it harmonizes better with `assertAll()`.
-Keep the function around because it allows for granular control.
+    2. Rename `scope.done()` to `scope.assertMocksUsed()`.
+This is a better name for a function that makes an assertion, and it harmonizes better with `assertAllMocksUsed()`.
+Keep the function around because it allows for granular control within a complex text.
+Even though it's a method on a scope, it's `assertMocksUsed()`, not `assertMockUsed()`.
+This avoids the possibility of confusion in a case like `nock.get().times(5).reply()` where a single scope is responsible for 5 mock requests.
     3. Emit a deprecation warning for `scope.done()`.
 4.  **Simulate network connection failure**:
     1. Rename `disableNetConnect()` to `nock.simulateUnreachability()`.
 As before,